Gellu Srinivas Yadav: Early life and education

 Gellu Srinivas Yadav was born to Gellu Mallaiah and Lakshmi in Himmatnagar village, Veenavanka mandal, Karimnagar district, Telangana.
 He completed his primary education in Veenavanka.
-He completed his BA from A.V college in Domalguda staying at the Government BC Welfare Hostel in Amberpet.
-Hyderabad.
-Gellu Srinivas Yadav holds a master’s degree (MA - Folk Arts) from the Telugu University and another master’s degree (MA - Political Science) from Osmania University.
-He has completed LLB as well.
-He is currently pursuing PhD in Political Science from Osmania University, doing research on the topic ‘Telangana Movement - The Role of KCR’.
+He completed his BA at A. V. College, Domalguda staying at the Government BC Welfare Hostel in Amberpet, Hyderabad.
+Gellu Srinivas Yadav completed an MA (Folk Arts) at the Telugu University and additional degrees: MA (Political Science) from Osmania University and an LLB.
+He is currently pursuing a PhD in Political Science at Osmania University, doing research on the topic ‘Telangana Movement - The Role of KCR’.

 Political life

-While pursuing graduation, Gellu Srinivas Yadav actively participated in protests along with BC Welfare Association President R. Krishnaiah on issues related to Backward Class students.
-He was elected as President, Govt.
+During his educational pursuits, Gellu Srinivas Yadav participated in protests with BC Welfare Association President R. Krishnaiah on issues related to Backward Class students.
+He was elected as President of Govt.
 B.C.
 Hostel, Amberpet (2003 to 2006).

 Gellu Srinivas Yadav joined the TRS party during the formation of the party in 2001.
 He was one of the founding members of the Telangana Rashtra Samithi Vidyarthi (TRSV).
 He was the TRSV President of AV College in Domalguda (2003-2006), TRSV President of Telugu University (2006-2007), General Secretary of Telangana Student Joint Action Committee (JAC).
 He became Osmania University TRSV President in 2011 and TRSV State President in 2017.

 TRS Party has named Gellu Srinivas Yadav as the party candidate for the Huzurabad by-election.
 He was defeated by Eatala Rajender of the Bharatiya Janata Party (BJP), in the end losing by 23855 votes.